 - Bee pollen – It is a very nutrient-dense food.
 We offer Active Bee Powder that contains bee pollen.
 It has a lot of different vitamins and minerals to help the immune system and support the body overall.

 - Spirulina or a green powdered drink – These provide a ton of minerals to the body, as well as protein, amino acids and fiber.

 2. Adaptogen Herbs

 - American Ginseng (Panax quinquefolius) – This is a great herb for both men and women.
 It is an adaptogen.
 It is one of the best ones for men with high FSH levels.
 For women, it is fantastic for supporting the pituitary gland and hypothalamus.
-It may help with lutenizing hormone (LH), progesterone, or testosterone, yet only if it is needed.
-American Ginseng is best used for at least 3 month’s time for hormonal, although when starting this herb, energy and mental clarity may be experienced quickly.
+It may help with luteinizing hormone (LH), progesterone, or testosterone, yet only if it is needed.
+American Ginseng is best used for at least 3 months’ time for hormonal health, although when starting this herb, energy and mental clarity may be experienced quickly.

-- Vitex (Vitex agnus-castus) – By supporting pituitary gland function, Vitex helps encourage luteinizing hormone (LH) production, mildly inhibit the release of FSH and help with increasing progesterone levels over time.
+- Vitex (Vitex agnus-castus) – B By supporting pituitary gland function, Vitex helps encourage luteinizing hormone (LH) production, mildly inhibiting the release of FSH and helping with increasing progesterone levels over time.
 Vitex only has these actions if that is what the body needs.
 It will raise or lower a hormone level that does not need to be raised or lowered.
 That is the intelligence of herbs!

 3. Natural Therapies

 Natural therapies are great to use alongside diet changes and herbs.
 This is a holistic approach to hormonal balance and fertility health.
 Natural therapies help the communication loop or hormonal feedback loop – the different glands of the body are communicating with each other about what hormones to release and when.